Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Introduction

-Our first result is a quantitative finitary refinement of Theorem \ref{thm:var}. \begin{theorem} Let $\Gamma$ be a connected, locally finite vertex-transitive graph, let $x\in\Gamma$, and let $r\in\N$ be such that $r<\diam(\Gamma)$.
+Our first result is a quantitative finitary refinement of Theorem \ref{thm:var}, where note that the $r^2\log r$ featuring in Varopoulos's proof appears in plain view. \begin{theorem} Let $\Gamma$ be a connected, locally finite vertex-transitive graph, let $x\in\Gamma$, and let $r\in\N$, with $r<\diam(\Gamma)$ if $\Gamma$ is finite.
 Then

-\end{theorem} We prove Theorem \ref{thm:main.unimod.rw} in the equivalent form of Theorem \ref{thm:main.unimod}, below.
-Note that it shows in particular that if $\beta_\Gamma(r)$ grows at least as fast as $r^2\log r$ then the random walk on $\Gamma$ is transient, recovering Theorem \ref{thm:var}.
+\end{theorem} Note that Theorem \ref{thm:main.unimod.rw} shows in particular that if $\beta_\Gamma(r)$ grows at least as fast as $r^2\log r$ then the random walk on $\Gamma$ is transient, recovering Theorem \ref{thm:var}, and in fact giving the following quantitative strengthening. \begin{corollary}[gap at $0$ for the escape probability on vertex-transitive graphs] There exists a universal constant $c>0$ such that the random walk on every connected, locally finite vertex-transitive graph is either recurrent or has escape probability at least $c$. \end{corollary}

 In Section \ref{sec:bk.examples}, we give examples to show that Theorem \ref{thm:main.unimod.rw} is in general sharp up to the constants implied by the $\ll$ notation.
 Nonetheless, in the special case in which $\beta_\Gamma(r)$ is sub-quadratic in $r$ we can dispense with the logarithm in the lower bound, as follows. \begin{theorem} Let $\eps>0$.
 Let $\Gamma$ be a connected, locally finite vertex-transitive graph, let $x\in\Gamma$, and let $r\in\N$ be such that $r<\diam(\Gamma)$.
 Suppose that $\beta_\Gamma(r)\le r^{2-\eps}$.
 Then